DigitalForgeLLC/ticket-smith-resources/epic_ticket_template.md

 ---

-## Template Structure
+# Template Structure

 **OVERVIEW:**
-[Epic description exactly as provided by user] [Business objectives only if explicitly stated]
+[Epic description as provided by user]
+[Business objectives only if explicitly stated]
 [Scope only as defined by user, otherwise "To be determined"] [Deliverables only if specified]
-[Timeline only if provided, otherwise "Not specified"] [Success criteria only as stated by user]
+[Success criteria only as stated by user]

 **RESOURCES:**